forseti-security/forseti-security/_docs/_latest/develop/dev/gcp-api.md

 The main steps to add a new foo API client are:

-1. Define the API name & versions to be added
+1. Define the API name & versions to be added.
-1. Create a new foo API client file
+1. Create a new foo API client file.
-1. Create a FooClient class to provide the entry point to the GCP API method
+1. Create FooClient class to provide the entry point to the GCP API method.
+FooClient contains FooRepositoryClient.
-1. Create a FooRepositoryClient class, and define the property method for the resource that you want to interact with the GCP API
+1. Create FooRepositoryClient class, and define the property method for the bar resource that you want to interact with the GCP API.
+FooRepositoryClient contains _FooBarRepository.
-1. Create a \_FooBarRepository class, to install the base GCP API functionalities (building requests, authentication, mixin classes)
+1. Create a \_FooBarRepository class, to install the base GCP API functionalities (building requests, authentication, mixin classes).
-1. Use the new API client
+1. Use the new API client.

 A good example to look at, that is small, complete, and self-contained would be [cloudsql.py](https://github.com/GoogleCloudPlatform/forseti-security/blob/stable/google/cloud/forseti/common/gcp_api/cloudsql.py).